TERMS AND CONDITIONS

 Seller Commission: the commission due to Hampson Auctions from the Seller as set out in the Clause 9;

-Services: the auction services supplied by Hampson Auctions allowing the Bidder to bid in the Auction.
+Services: the Auction services supplied by Hampson Auctions allowing the Bidder to bid in the Auction.

 3. Interpretation:

-In this Agreement any words that follow ‘include’, ‘includes’, ‘including’, ‘in particular’ or any similar words and expressions shall be construed as illustrative only and shall not limit the sense of any word, phrase, term, definition or description preceding those words and a reference to ‘writing’ or ‘written’ includes any method of reproducing words in a legible and non-transitory form.
+In this Agreement any words that follow ‘include’, ‘includes’, ‘including’, or any similar words and expressions shall be construed as illustrative only and shall not limit the sense of any word, phrase, term, definition or description preceding those words and a reference to ‘writing’ or ‘written’ includes any method of reproducing words in a legible and non-transitory form.

 4. Basis of contract and bid process.

-4.1 The Contract shall come into existence when the Bidder signs the Bidder Registration Form which sets out Hampson Auctions offer, subject to these Terms, to allow the Bidder to take part in the Auction.
+4.1.
+The Contract shall come into existence when the Bidder signs the Bidder Registration Form which sets out Hampson Auctions offer, subject to these Terms, to allow the Bidder to take part in the Auction.
 For the avoidance of doubt and in the exceptional case where the Bidder Registration Form is not signed by the Bidder, attending the Auction shall be subject to an acceptance of these Terms.

-4.2 Hampson Auctions reserves the right to reject any Application Form which is not complete or not accompanied by photographic identification and Hampson Auctions can decide solely themselves whether to accept any individual to attend or bid at the Auction.
+4.2.
+Hampson Auctions reserves the right to reject any Application Form which is not complete or not accompanied by photographic identification and Hampson Auctions can decide solely themselves whether to accept any individual to attend or bid at the Auction.

-4.3 If a Bidder is operating on behalf of a third party, they must make this clear to Hampson Auctions when they fill in the Bidder Registration Form or they will be deemed to have entered the contract on their own behalf.
+4.3.
+If a Bidder is operating on behalf of a third party, they must make this clear to Hampson Auctions when they fill in the Bidder Registration Form or they will be deemed to have entered the contract on their own behalf.
 Hampson Auctions cannot take any responsibility or liability for any loss or default suffered by the Bidder/ Buyer or third party because of the Bidder’s failure to make this clear.

-4.4 These terms apply to the Contract to the exclusion of any other terms that the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+4.4.
+These terms apply to the Contract to the exclusion of any other terms that the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-4.6 In addition to bidding in person, Bidders can instruct Hampson Auctions by writing or by telephone or electronically to execute bids on their behalf at the Auction.
+4.6.
+In addition to bidding in person, Bidders can instruct Hampson Auctions by writing or by telephone or electronically to execute bids on their behalf at the Auction.
 Neither Hampson Auctions nor its employees will be responsible for any error or default caused by the method chosen by the Buyer.

-4.7 Hampson Auctions shall have the absolute discretion to settle any dispute related to bidding at the fall of the hammer.
+4.7.
+Hampson Auctions shall have the absolute discretion to settle any dispute related to bidding at the fall of the hammer.

-4.8 Any bid which fails to reach the Reserve may be submitted by Hampson Auctions, at its sole discretion, to the Seller.
+4.8.
+Any bid which fails to reach the Reserve may be submitted by Hampson Auctions, at its sole discretion, to the Seller.
 Should the Seller accept, the Lot will be deemed to have been sold to the Buyer at the bid price at the fall of the hammer.

-5. Advertising material
+5. Advertising material:

 Any descriptive matter or advertising in respect of the Lot, is issued or published for the purpose of describing the Lot and their accuracy and completeness shall be the sole responsibility of the Seller and Hampson Auctions does not accept any liability to the Bidder or Buyer in respect of the Advertising Materials.
 Photos, illustrations and diagrams are for identification only and may not show the true colour and condition of the Lot.
 The Bidder/Buyer must satisfy itself as to every aspect of the Lot (including but not limited to the Hammer Price).
 Hampson Auctions nor the Seller warrants that any Lot is fit for any particular purpose unless explicitly agreed in writing by the Seller.

-6. Bidder/Buyer’s Obligations to Hampson Auctions
+6. Bidder/Buyer’s Obligations to Hampson Auctions the Bidder shall:

-6.1 complete and sign the Bidder’s Registration Form and ensure that the contents of the Bidder’s Registration Form are complete and accurate and co-operate with Hampson Auctions in all matters relating to the purchase of any Lot.
+6.1.
+Complete and sign the Bidder’s Registration Form and ensure that the contents of the Bidder’s Registration Form are complete and accurate and co-operate with Hampson Auctions in all matters relating to the purchase of any Lot.

-6.2 provide Hampson Auctions with photographic Identification prior to bidding at the Auction and where for any reason this has not occurred prior to the bidding the Bidder/Buyer shall do so as soon as reasonably practicable thereafter.
+6.2.
+Provide Hampson Auctions with photographic Identification prior to bidding at the Auction and where for any reason this has not occurred prior to the bidding the Bidder/Buyer shall do so as soon as reasonably practicable thereafter.
 Where Hampson Auctions is reasonably not satisfied with the photographic identification provided, they may in their absolute discretion refuse to sell the Lot to the Buyer or may at their option grant the Buyer extra time to provide the necessary identification.

-6.3 acknowledge all Lots are provided as seen with all defects and faults without any guarantee or warranty attaching thereto as to the condition, roadworthiness or otherwise and with all defects and faults whether apparent upon inspection or not and that any claim of any kind is solely against the Seller and not Hampson Auctions;
+6.3.
+Acknowledge all Lots are provided as seen with all defects and faults without any guarantee or warranty attaching thereto as to the condition, roadworthiness or otherwise and with all defects and faults whether apparent upon inspection or not and that any claim of any kind is solely against the Seller and not Hampson Auctions;

-6.4 where a Buyer, pay Hampson Auctions the Sale Proceeds at the latest by midday on the day after the Auction was held;
+6.4.
+Where a Buyer, pay Hampson Auctions the Sale Proceeds at the latest by midday on the day after the Auction was held;

-6.5 accept Hampson Auctions can apply any payment received from the Buyer towards any sums owed from the Buyer to Hampson Auctions without notifying the Buyer or his agent;
+6.5.
+Accept Hampson Auctions can apply any payment received from the Buyer towards any sums owed from the Buyer to Hampson Auctions without notifying the Buyer or his agent;

-6.6 ensure any Lot purchased from Hampson Auctions is removed from Hampson Auctions’ premises within a reasonable time period after Hampson Auctions has confirmed in writing that all sums have been paid by the Buyer and that they are able to collect the Lot; and
+6.6.
+Ensure any Lot purchased from Hampson Auctions is removed from Hampson Auctions’ premises within a reasonable time period after Hampson Auctions has confirmed in writing that all sums have been paid by the Buyer and that they are able to collect the Lot; and

-6.6.1 ensure that where the Buyer has purchased a vehicle forming a Lot, suitable car insurance policies are in place and all other legal matters are complied with to remove the Lot from Hampson Auctions’ premises.
+6.6.1.
+Ensure that where the Buyer has purchased a vehicle forming a Lot, suitable car insurance policies are in place and all other legal matters are complied with to remove the Lot from Hampson Auctions’ premises.

-6.7 acknowledges Hampson Auctions relies on information as to the date, condition and authenticity of a Lot provided by the Seller and does not provide its own description and cannot adequately undertake its own inspection of a Lot.
+6.7.
+Acknowledges Hampson Auctions relies on information as to the date, condition and authenticity of a Lot provided by the Seller and does not provide its own description and cannot adequately undertake its own inspection of a Lot.

-6.8 is responsible for ensuring the Lot conforms to the description in the catalogue.
+6.8.
+Is responsible for ensuring the Lot conforms to the description in the catalogue.

-6.9 where a Lot is a vehicle, the Buyer acknowledges:
+6.9.
+Where a Lot is a vehicle, the Buyer acknowledges:

-6.9.1 that all motor vehicles are sold as collector’s items and not as a means of transport, and as such the vehicles may have had parts replaced and repainted and include parts of other vehicles which would make it difficult to establish the condition;
+6.9.1.
+That all motor vehicles are sold as collector’s items and not as a means of transport, and as such the vehicles may have had parts replaced and repainted and include parts of other vehicles which would make it difficult to establish the condition;

-6.9.2 Hampson Auctions cannot verify the authenticity of the chassis, VIN number or mileage under which a vehicle is offered;
+6.9.2.
+Hampson Auctions cannot verify the authenticity of the chassis, VIN number or mileage under which a vehicle is offered;

-6.9.3 it is their own responsibility to verify in advance the authenticity of a vehicle that is claimed to have important racing, rallying or ‘ex-works’ history as it was common in period for a competition vehicle of a single identity to have more than one chassis, body or other mechanical components.
+6.9.3.
+It is their own responsibility to verify in advance the authenticity of a vehicle that is claimed to have important racing, rallying or ‘ex-works’ history as it was common in period for a competition vehicle of a single identity to have more than one chassis, body or other mechanical components.
 This may have happened several times, both in a vehicle’s ‘works’ career and thereafter in private owner hands.
 Sometimes ‘works’ vehicles were fitted with different registration plates, so that a vehicle could meet a particular event’s start date deadline.
 These historical factors may lead to there being in existence multiple and competing claimants to the same vehicle identity;

-6.9.4 where it is illustrated by a photograph, the registration number visible will not be transferred with the vehicle to the Buyer unless the registration particulars appear in the written part of the description by the Seller; and
+6.9.4.
+Where it is illustrated by a photograph, the registration number visible will not be transferred with the vehicle to the Buyer unless the registration particulars appear in the written part of the description by the Seller; and

-6.9.5 if the vehicle is sold to the Buyer before the formalities of the allocation of a different registration number is completed with the DVLA, the Buyer will take all reasonable steps to co-operate with the Seller or Hampson Auctions and will not register the vehicle with the original registration number.
+6.9.5.
+If the vehicle is sold to the Buyer before the formalities of the allocation of a different registration number is completed with the DVLA, the Buyer will take all reasonable steps to co-operate with the Seller or Hampson Auctions and will not register the vehicle with the original registration number.

 6.10 The Buyer while on the Premises shall conduct itself properly and in accordance with the reasonable instructions of Hampson Auctions including but not limited to those relating to health and safety and shall be responsible to pay to Hampson Auctions or the Seller any damage caused by the Buyer while on the Premises.